 As demand for the benefits of a credit union grew, we applied for a community charter.
 In January 2001, membership eligibility was greatly expanded to include anyone who lived or worked in Hampden, Hampshire, Franklin, or Berkshire counties.

 The Birth of Freedom Credit Union

-Since 2004, Freedom has opened eight additional branches along the I-91 corridor to better serve our membership.
-Our newest branch is slated to open in September 2014 in the Roger L. Putnam Vocational Technical Academy.
+Since 2004, Freedom has opened nine branches (in addition to the Main Office) along the I-91 corridor to better serve our membership.
+Our newest branch was opened in September 2014 in the Roger L. Putnam Vocational Technical Academy in Springfield.

 2004 Northampton and Chicopee